GabrielleHandy/Music_Streaming_API/README.md

 ## Description

 This project is focused on developing a Music Streaming API that implements user profiles, music categorization, and personalized playlists.
+The Music Streaming API is designed to incorporate user profiles.
+This means that users of the music streaming service will have their own personalized accounts.
+The API will implement a system for categorizing music, by organizing songs into multiple genres, and playlists.
+This categorization is important for enabling users to explore and discover music in alignment with their preferences.
+In addition, the API allows users to create and manage their own playlists.
+Users will have the ability to curate their own playlists, adding, updating and removing songs based on their preferences.
+Personalized playlists enhance the user experience by allowing individuals to create a customized collection of songs tailored to their specific preference.

-It is a monolithic backend that uses Spring Boot Application.
-In addition, it integrates key modules like Spring Security and JWT tokens, while also implementing CRUD (Create, Read, Update, Delete) operations.
+Moreover, this project employs a monolithic backend that uses Spring Boot framework.
+It integrates key modules such as Spring Security and JWT tokens, enabling secure user authentication.
+In order to manage data effectively the project also encompasses implementation of CRUD (Create, Read, Update, Delete) operations.
 The application utilizes an in-memory H2 database and runs on the Tomcat server.
-Lastly, this project uses Open API to document endpoints.
+Lastly, Open API is employed to document endpoints for better understanding and utilization.

 ## Development Approach